-Lynching outside of the Southern states differed from lynching within the South, largely in relabetween the regions.
+Lynching outside of the Southern states differed In addition to the 4084 documented lynchings from lynching within the South, largely in relabetween the regions.
 "The Midwest and the West were not as directly burdened by the legacy of antebellum racial slavery," writes Michael J. Pfeifer.
-"North and West of Dixie, lynching also persisted into the middle decades of the twentieth century, surfacing after allegations of particularly heinous crimes and under the influence of events such as African American in-migration and the heightened racism of the Jim Crow era."185
+"North and West of Dixie, lynching also persisted into the middle decades of the twentieth century, surfacing after allegations of particularly heinous crimes and under the influence of events such as African American in-migration and the heightened racism of the Jim Crow era."185 committed in the South between 1877 and tion to the cultural and historical distinctions 1950, EJI has documented more than 300 racial terror lynchings of Black people that took place in other parts of the United States during the same period.
+The vast majority of these 341 lynchings were concentrated in eight states: Illinois, Indiana, Kansas, Maryland, Missouri, Ohio, Oklahoma, and West Virginia.
+Though the numbers were lower, mirroring the lower concentration of Black residents in these states, racial terror lynchings committed outside the South featured many of the same characteristics.